EDA-DM: Enhanced Distribution Alignment for Post-Training Quantization of Diffusion Models: Methodology

-Post-training quantization transforms the floating-point value $x$ of weights and activations to quantized value $\hat{x}$ using the parameters: scale factor $s$ and zero point $z$.
+Quantization transforms the floating-point value $x$ of weights and activations to quantized value $\hat{x}$ using the quantization parameters: scale factor $s$ and zero point $z$.
 The uniform quantizer used in our work can be formulated as:

 where $\left\lfloor{\cdot}\right\rceil$ represents rounding opration, the bit-width $b$ determines the range of clipping function $clip(\cdot )$, and the $\bar{x}$ is integer value for hardware efficiency.